Naval Battle of Guadalcanal: Akatsuki and Atlanta receive the opening blows

-Perhaps because she was the lead cruiser in the U.S. formation, Atlanta was immediately targeted by Hiei, which fired a single full salvo from her main guns, hitting Atlanta with either seven or all eight 14-inch (356 mm) shells fired, setting the cruiser on fire, disabling her aft guns, and killing Admiral Scott and most of his staff.
-Nagara also fired on Atlanta, hitting her many times, and simultaneously Ikazuchi and Inazuma swerved to firing range, Ikazuchi evading the burning wreck of Akatsuki, and each fired six torpedoes.
-Atlanta took some 35 shell hits, leaving her badly crippled but not sinking, but that changed when the final blow was delivered as two of Ikazuchi's torpedoes made their mark.
-One was a dud, but the other exploded and cut all power to Atlanta's engineering spaces.
-The disabled cruiser drifted into the line of fire of San Francisco, which accidentally fired on her, hitting her with nineteen 8-inch (203 mm) shells, though all passed through the superstructure without exploding.
+Perhaps because she was the lead cruiser in the U.S. formation, Atlanta was immediately targeted by Hiei, with up to 13 6-inch (152mm) hits setting the cruiser on fire and disabling her aft guns.
+Simultaneously Ikazuchi and Inazuma swerved to firing range, Ikazuchi evading the burning wreck of Akatsuki, and each fired six torpedoes.
+Atlanta took some 35 shell hits before the fatal blow was delivered as two of Ikazuchis torpedoes struck home.
+One was a dud, but the other exploded and cut all power to Atlantas engineering spaces.
+The disabled cruiser drifted into the line of fire of San Francisco, which accidentally fired on her, hitting her with nineteen 8-inch (203 mm) shells.
+Although the shells passed through the superstructure without exploding and failed to significantly damage the ship, they did succeed in killing rear admiral Norman Scott and most of the ship's command staff.
 Without power and unable to fire her guns, Atlanta drifted out of control and out of the battle as the Japanese ships passed her by, leading to her eventual scuttling.

 Cushing, having recovered from her near collision, fired her guns at Amatsukaze and attempted to sink her.
 However, her shots were badly aimed and failed to damage their target.
-In turn, Cushing was ambushed by Yukikaze and Teruzuki which fired their guns at a mere 3,000 yards.
-Cushing attempted to turn attention to her attackers, but 5-inch (127 mm) and 3.9-inch (10 cm) shell hits quickly destroyed all electrical and engine power and disabled her guns, fatal damage that led to her being eventually abandoned and left to sink.
-Blasted into a floating wreck by over 20 shell hits and lit up by a massive fire in just one minute, Cushing could only respond with machine gun fire, which managed to kill a sailor on Yukikaze's deck but otherwise caused only cosmetic damage.
-As the defenseless Cushing drifted away from the battle, her sailors watched as the massive Hiei sailed right past them.
-In turn, after helping to sink Atlanta, Ikazuchi was fired on by Portland and hit by two 8-inch (203 mm) shells to her bow, starting a small fire and disabling her forward turret.
+In turn, Cushing was ambushed by Nagara, Yukikaze, and Harusame at 1:50, who mistook her for an enemy cruiser.
+They opened fire a mere 3,000 yards.
+Cushing attempted to turn attention to her attackers, but 5.5-inch (14 cm) and 5-inch (127 mm) shell hits quickly cut all power lines, destroyed all electrical and engine power, and disabled her guns, leaving her dead in the water and nearly defenseless.
+Blasted by over 20 shell hits mostly amidships and lit up by a massive fire in just two minutes, Cushing could only respond with machine gunfire, which managed to kill a sailor on Yukikazes deck but otherwise caused only cosmetic damage.
+As the mangled Cushing drifted away from the battle, her sailors watched as the massive Hiei sailed right past them.
+In turn, after helping to sink Atlanta, Ikazuchi was fired on by San Francisco and hit by two or three 8-inch (203 mm) shells to her bow, starting a small fire and disabling her forward turret.